Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 An organization can use the architecture as-is.
 Or, its engineers can employ an Application Programming Interface (API) to customize the SaaS with in-house or third-party tools in order to meet its software needs.

-Users are required to pay a recurring subscription fee to access the "ready-made" SaaS solution.
-They do not purchase a full copy in advance or install the software on every computer locally.
-In addition, the SaaS vendor handles all technical issues, including hardware, updates, data storage, middleware, and infrastructure security.
+Users are required to pay a recurring subscription fee to access the “ready-made” SaaS solution.
+They do not purchase a full copy in advance or install the software on every computer locally as it was traditionally done.

 SaaS differs from both Infrastructure-as-a-Service (IaaS) and Platform-as-a-service (PaaS):